WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 11. Are there any accessibility or language considerations for this audience?

 **Callout blocks**
 12. Would you like contextual callout blocks included in lessons?
-These are highlighted blocks that connect concepts to the audience's real-world context (e.g., "💡 Why this matters for developers:" or "💡 Why this matters for site owners:").
+These are highlighted blocks that connect concepts to the audience's real-world context (e.g., "💡 **Why this matters for developers:**" or "💡 **Why this matters for site owners:**").
 If yes, what label should be used?
+Note: the label text must always be **bolded** in the final content (e.g., `💡 **Why this matters for your career:**`).

 **Learning objectives and structure**
 13. Do you have learning objectives already defined, or would you like me to propose them based on the source material?